locka99/cpp-to-rust-book/src/fixing_problems_in_c_cpp/missing_braces.md

 # Missing Braces in Conditionals

-I expect every programmer has encountered an error like this and spent hours trying to figure out why it wasn't working.
+Every programmer eventually encounters an error like this and spends hours trying to figure out why it wasn't working.

 ```c++
 const bool result = fetch_files();